 There are, as of September 30, 1994, 4,816,927 shares of Common Stock and 2,132,895 shares of Class B Stock issued and outstanding, an aggregate of 6,949,822 shares of capital stock.
 The shares of Class B Stock outstanding at that date constitute 30.7% of the aggregate of outstanding shares of Common and Class B Stock.
-Of the 2,132,895 shares of Class B Stock outstanding, 1,410,030 (20.3% of the aggregate outstanding shares of Common and Class B Stock) are beneficially owned directly or indirectly, by Richard M. Jaffee, President and a director of the Company, and his wife and children and children's spouses (collectively, "Richard Jaffee Family"), and 722,865 (10.4% of the aggregate outstanding Common and Class B Stock) are beneficially owned directly and indirectly by Richard M. Jaffee's brother, Robert D. Jaffee, a director of the Company, and his wife and children and children's spouses (collectively, "Robert Jaffee Family").
+Of the 2,132,895 shares of Class B Stock outstanding, 1,410,030 (20.3% of the aggregate outstanding shares of Common and Class B Stock) are beneficially owned directly or indirectly, by Richard M. Jaffee, President and a director of the Company, and his wife and children and children's spouses (collectively, "Richard Jaffee Family"), and 722,865 (10.4% of the aggregate outstanding indirectly by Richard M. Jaffee's brother, Robert D. Jaffee, a director of the Company, and children and children's spouses (collectively, "Robert Jaffee Family").